Overview of Social Impact Assessment

-STEP 4: Screening is done at the beginning of the project development process.
-The goal of screening is to separate those with "no substantial effects" from those with significant impacts to obtain a comprehensive picture of the kind, scale, and extent of the concerns.
+Screening: It is done at the beginning of the project development process.
+The goal of screening is to separate those with no substantial effects from those with significant impacts to obtain a comprehensive picture of the kind, scale, and extent of the concerns.
 This aids in deciding the scope of the comprehensive SIA that will be performed later.

-STEP 6: Preparation of Socioeconomic profile.
-It is necessary to assess the socioeconomic conditions of the affected people.
+Preparation of Socioeconomic profile: It is necessary to assess the socioeconomic conditions of the affected people.
 This assessment generally involves conducting a socioeconomic survey and broad consultation with all concerned groups.

-STEP 9: Developing a mitigation plan strategy to avoid displacement, minimise it, and compensate for adverse consequences.
+Developing a mitigation plan: Strategy to avoid displacement, minimise it, and compensate for adverse consequences.
 An SIA study's main contribution is to assist in planning for, managing, and eventually mitigating any negative repercussions (or improving any good ones) that may develop due to a planned project.